Green Buildings 101

 Buildings and Public Health

-Fossil fuels in buildings arre directly tied to major health risks for families across Illinois.
+Fossil fuels in buildings are directly tied to major health risks for families across Illinois.
 Research shows that over 21% of childhood asthma cases and other serious illnesses like Lukemia are attributable to methane gas appliances.

 People spend over 90% of their time indoors — we need to ensure that the places where we spend most of our lives aren't putting our health at risk.